AngelAlvarado/custom-ordered-linked-list-analyze-access-log-file/README.md

     * *why?* Optionally we could assume the input log file has a specific charset (such as ASCII or UTF-8) but what if the charset is not respected?
 (Requests could have weird characters if not sanitized beforehand).
 This will avoid Python exceptions.

-* Optionally lines in file will be reported into *./log_output/results.txt* @todo missing this.
+* Optionally lines with non-ascii characters will be reported into *./log_output/error-log.txt* @todo missing this.

 ## Testing